This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 - The time format is

-- Optimization tasks are not initiated during other time periods to avoid affecting normal business.
+- Optimization tasks will not be initiated during other time periods to avoid affecting normal business operations.

 You can query the

-DBA_OB_VECTOR_INDEX_TASKSview to view the status of tasks that are being executed or waiting to be executed:-- Query in a MySQL tenant.
-SELECT * FROM oceanbase.DBA_OB_VECTOR_INDEX_TASKS;Example return result:
+DBA_OB_VECTOR_INDEX_TASKSview to view tasks that are currently running or waiting to be executed:-- Query in a MySQL tenant SELECT * FROM oceanbase.DBA_OB_VECTOR_INDEX_TASKS;Here is a sample result:

 STATUS = 0: PREPARE, the task is waiting to be executed.STATUS = 1: RUNNING, the task is being executed.STATUS = 3: FINISHED, the task has been completed.

-TASK_TYPE = 2: IVF cache preheating task.TASK_TYPE = 3: IVF cache cleanup task.
+TASK_TYPE = 2: IVF cache warming task.TASK_TYPE = 3: IVF cache cleanup task.

-STATUS = 3) are automatically stored in the history table every 10 seconds, regardless of whether they are successful.
-You can query theDBA_OB_VECTOR_INDEX_TASKS_HISTORYview to view the history:-- Query the history of a specified task.
-SELECT * FROM oceanbase.DBA_OB_VECTOR_INDEX_TASKS_HISTORY WHERE TASK_ID=2002281;Example return result:
+STATUS = 3) are automatically transferred to the history table every 10 seconds, regardless of whether they were successful.
+You can query theDBA_OB_VECTOR_INDEX_TASKS_HISTORYview to view the historical records:-- Query the historical records of a specified task ID SELECT * FROM oceanbase.DBA_OB_VECTOR_INDEX_TASKS_HISTORY WHERE TASK_ID=2002281;Here is a sample result:

 +----------+---------------------+---------+----------------------------+----------------------------+--------------+----------+-----------+------------------+----------+------------------------------------+ | TABLE_ID | TABLET_ID | TASK_ID | START_TIME | MODIFY_TIME | TRIGGER_TYPE | STATUS | TASK_TYPE | TASK_SCN | RET_CODE | TRACE_ID | +----------+---------------------+---------+----------------------------+----------------------------+--------------+----------+-----------+------------------+----------+------------------------------------+ | 500020 | 1152921504606846990 | 2002281 | 1970-08-23 17:10:23.174127 | 1970-08-23 17:10:23.174137 | AUTO | FINISHED | 2 | 1750671687770026 | 0 | YAFF00B9E4D97-00063839E6BD9BBC-0-1 | +----------+---------------------+---------+----------------------------+----------------------------+--------------+----------+-----------+------------------+----------+------------------------------------+ 1 row in set